10 Embarrassing Online Shopping Fails to Avoid This Holiday Season

 It’s nothing to be proud of, I know.
 It would do me good to get some fresh air and sunshine.

-But since I’ve experienced all possible online shopping fails already, my vampire complexion means you benefit from my trials and errors.
+But because I’ve experienced all possible online shopping fails already, my vampire complexion means you benefit from my trials and errors.

 Please don’t make these 10 mistakes when you shop online.